TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 <div class="home-main" markdown="1">

 <section id="about" class="site-section intro-section" markdown="1">
 Hello!
-I’m Shangzhe Li (李尚哲), a second-year Ph.D. student at UNC Chapel Hill, where I'm fortunate to work under the guidance of [Prof. Weitong Zhang](https://zeroweight.github.io/).
-I also collaborate closely with [Prof. Hao Su](https://www.haosu.ai/) at Fudan University.
-Previously, I’ve had the opportunity to work with [Prof. Marco Caccamo](https://rtsl.cps.mw.tum.de/personal_page/mcaccamo/) and [Prof. Nils Thuerey](https://ge.in.tum.de/about/n-thuerey/) at Technical University of Munich, as well as with [Prof. Xinhua Zhang](https://www.cs.uic.edu/~zhangx/) at University of Illinois at Chicago.
+I’m Shangzhe Li (李尚哲), a second-year Ph.D. student at UNC Chapel Hill, where I’m fortunate to be advised by [Prof. Weitong Zhang](https://zeroweight.github.io/).
+I also collaborate with [Prof. Hao Su](https://www.haosu.ai/) and [Dr. Zhiao Huang](https://sites.google.com/view/zhiao-huang) at Sudo AI.
+Previously, I had the privilege of working with [Prof. Marco Caccamo](https://rtsl.cps.mw.tum.de/personal_page/mcaccamo/) and [Prof. Nils Thuerey](https://ge.in.tum.de/about/n-thuerey/) at the Technical University of Munich, as well as [Prof. Xinhua Zhang](https://www.cs.uic.edu/~zhangx/) at the University of Illinois Chicago.

 I'm passionate about aviation, Physics, and Mathematics, and I’m pursuing my studies in Artificial Intelligence.
 My hometown is Guangzhou.
 </section>